-R-12 ballistic missiles deployed to Cuba during Cuban Crisis were manufactured in Ukraine
+Ballistic missiles deployed to Cuba during the Cuban Missile Crisis of 1962 were both engineered and manufactured in Ukraine

 0